Eurogroup's Juncker says Spanish banks' capital needs "comforting"

-BRUSSELS, Sept 28 Spanish banks' recapitalisation needs are well within the amount of money earmarked for that purpose by euro zone countries, which will allow the process to go on smoothly, the chairman of euro zone finance ministers Jean-Claude Juncker said.
+BRUSSELS Spanish banks' recapitalization needs are well within the amount of money earmarked for that purpose by euro zone countries, which will allow the process to go on smoothly, the chairman of euro zone finance ministers Jean-Claude Juncker said.

 Spain announced on Friday that according to an independent audit of the country's 14 main banks by consultancy Oliver Wyman its banks would need 59.3 billion euros ($76.3 billion) in extra capital to ride out a serious economic downturn.